Jenny Hunt

 Gerwyn has a proven record of helping clients with Post Traumatic Stress Disorder, Generalised Anxiety Disorder, Panic Disorder, Obsessive Compulsive Disorder, Social Anxiety, Health Anxiety and Depression.
 He has supported clients with adjustment issues associated with being diagnosed with terminal illness and Body Dysmorphic Disorder.
 Gerwyn is a recognised CBT provider with insurance companies including Aviva, Vitality and AXA PPP.
 He also takes referrals on a self-funding basis.
 Gerwyn works with adults only.

-Gerwyn’s Clinic is Tuesday evening from 17:00-21:00 (offering face to face therapy & video conference calls)
+Gerwyn’s Clinic is Tuesday afternoons and evening from 1230-2100 (offering face to face therapy & video conference calls)

 David Hitt, RMN, BSc (Hons), PgDip CBT